211abhi/PYQ-Centre/README.md

-# 📚 PYQ Centre - Previous Year Questions Platform
+# 📚 PYQ Centre - Previous Year Questions

 A modern, responsive web platform for sharing and accessing Previous Year Questions (PYQ) papers for academic purposes.
 Built with Next.js, Supabase, and Tailwind CSS.